jalbertdev/rinrussite/README.md

 Website for Rinrus Program
 https://github.com/jalbertdev/rinrussite

-If you need to refresh the database, delete db.sqlite and everything in rinrusmain/static/files
+If you need to reset the database, delete db.sqlite and everything in rinrusmain/static/files